Reading time: 7 min.

 Having a messed up hairline can have a serious impact on your self-confidence.
 It can make you want to hide your hair or face, inadvertently drawing attention to your problematic hairline.

-Whether you have a mature or receding hairline, a failed hair transplant, or you’ve just had a bad trip to the barbers, here are all the major causes of a messed up hairline and what you need to do to fix it.
+Whether you have a mature or receding hairline, a failed hair transplant or you’ve just had a bad trip to the barbers, you’re probably keen to fix your hairline as soon as possible.
+In this article, we’ll explore:

-There are lots of options for fixing a messed up hairline.
+There are lots of options for fixing an uneven hairline.
 It all depends on the cause and how keen you are to address your hairline problems.

 Here are nine ways to fix a messed up hairline.